Emily Jiang

 Slender Pod Monocoque

-Lowest drag at Re ~2×10⁵.
-Skin carries structural loads, so less internal reinforcement mass.
-Compatible with foam milling and vacuum-bagged composites.
-Moment arm improves stability without an oversized tail.
+Lowest drag at Re ~2×10⁵; the skin carries load, cutting internal reinforcement mass.
+Foam-mill / vacuum-bag compatible, with a moment arm that stabilizes without an oversized tail.

-The tradeoff: a belly aperture for the camera instead of an unobstructed boom-mounted view.
+Tradeoff: a belly camera aperture instead of an unobstructed boom-mounted view.
 Hit our AUW targets.

 Full CAD assembly